espocrm/documentation/docs/user-guide/printing-to-pdf.md

 ### Number formatting

-To display float numbers w/o fractional part (as integer) use the following expression:
+To display float numbers without a fractional part (as integer), use the following expression:

 ```
 {{numberFormat quantity_RAW decimals=0}}
 ```

-`quantity` is a field name.
+Where `quantity` is a field name.

 Custom formatting for currency values:

 ```
 {{numberFormat unitPrice_RAW decimals=2 decimalPoint=',' thousandsSeparator=' '}}
 ```

 Value `10000.5` will be printer as `10 000,50`.

-Note that `_RAW` part is appended to a field name.
+Note that `_RAW` is appended to the field name.

 ### Currency symbol